renovatebot/renovate/docs/usage/configuration-options.md

 The above would mean Renovate would not include files matching the above glob pattern in the commit, even if it thinks they should be updated.

+## executionTimeout

+Default execution timeout in minutes for child processes Renovate creates.
+If this option is not set, Renovate will fallback to 15 minutes.

 ## extends

 See [shareable config presets](https://docs.renovatebot.com/config-presets) for details.